TVIP-MultiBio Door Reader

 The biometric reader can also detect if a protective mask is being worn.
-You can select the additional protection to check If the person is wearing a mask.
-If the person is not wearing a mask, it denies entry.
+You can select the additional protection to check for a mask.
+If the person is not wearing the mask, the reader denies entry.

 Screening of People Entering Your Organization

-The TVIP-MultiBio reader provides the first-line alert for people with elevated temperatures.
+The TVIP-MultiBio reader provides the first-line alert for people with elevated temperature.
 It not only authenticates the people in your organization it also controls visitors and guests to your facility.

 Supported by Access Control Management Software

-The TVIP-MultiBio can be connected through a Wiegand connection to an access controller or to the network.
+The TVIP-MultiBio can be connected through a Weigand connection to an access controller or through the network.
 It is supported by TVIP-TirSoft access control management software for enterprise integration.
 Read more…

 Features of Biometric Access Control Reader